What is a Roofbreaker?

 Belonging

-for disabled people in churches and Christian activities
+for disabled people in churches and Christian activities.

-“they went up on the roof and lowered the paralysed man on his mat through the tiles into the middle of the crowd, right in front of Jesus”
+“They went up on the roof and lowered the paralysed man on his mat through the tiles into the middle of the crowd, right in front of Jesus”

 (Luke 5)

-For more information, follow this link to our FAQs.
+To find out more, follow this link to our FAQs.

-We have over 600 Roofbreakers across the UK and are praying for more people to join us.
+We have over 650 Roofbreakers across the UK and are praying for more people to join us.

 To join us as a Roofbreaker follow this link